xuyatian/vesagent/README.md

 # Xvesagent
 A C++ implement of ATT Services Spec
+This project has been contributed to [**ONAP**](https://www.onap.org/).
+The mirror repository on github: https://github.com/onap/vnfsdk-ves-agent

 ===
 Xvesagent provides 2 independent modules:
 * **xencode**: encode structure event to json string.